 2. Total Number of Invoices Processed

-You also need to count how many invoices your team is able to process in that same time period.
+You also need to count how many invoices your team can process in that same time period.
 If the number is low, this is likely a sign that there are bottlenecks in your AP process that are affecting your level of efficiency and ability to process invoices on time.
 Consider the ramifications of continuing with a manual invoice approval.
 It might be time for an AP automation solution to speed up the process.

 3. Average Cost per Invoice